 I am an art psychotherapist who uses the arts within the therapeutic relationship as tools, or pathways that together, help bring awareness and understanding to what you are feeling.
 I draw from over 20 years experience of being a practising artist and I use this experience to help guide the creativity of my clients, whilst giving space for the imagination to flourish.

 My training as an integrative art psychotherapist allows me to create a bespoke approach, that will best suit your needs.
 I believe that a key component in an individual’s healing lies in developing a nurturing and trusting relationship with the body.
 The link between our mental and physical health is an area of special interest to me.
 The body is a powerful communicator of our emotions, we are embodied beings and learning to listen to the body within the therapy allows us to explore the links between past and present and the relationship between the body and the mind.

 I am often asked if being able to draw is a necessity, I cannot emphasis enough that it is not.
-Art therapy is about being curious and using the creative arts to express your inner voice, where the process of making is key, not the end result.
+Art therapy is about being curious and using the creative arts to express your inner voice.
 Within my therapy room there will be a variety of media, including clay, sand tray and found objects, as well as more traditional drawing tools of charcoal, crayon and paint.
 All of which are there as an invitation to use.

 If you think that art therapy might be for you and are interested in learning more about it, I would be happy to chat with you.

-I am an HCPC accredited art psychotherapist and run a private practise in Richmond, South West London.
+I am an HCPC accredited art psychotherapist and run a private practise in Twickenham, South West London.
 I offer weekly 50 minute appointments, at £80 per session.
-The first session is held as a one off and is a chance for us to meet and talk a little bit about what has brought you to therapy.

 Please use the contact page if you would like to book an initial session, or if you would like to find out more about art therapy.